n8n-io/n8n-docs/docs/workflow/integrations/nodes/workflow-nodes-base.twake.md

+---
+title: Twake
+description: Use Twake with Workflow²
+tags:
+  - Workflow²
+  - Twake
+---
 # Twake

 [Twake](https://twake.app/) is an open-source collaborative workspace.
 It can be self-hosted and easily integrated into your teams.
 Twake offers features for collaboration like team chat, team calendar, video call, todo list, and storage space.